fabric-testbed/reports/mcp_server/PROMPTS.md

 Output Format: Never output raw JSON.
 Summarize the findings.
 If no data is returned, clearly state, "No results were found matching your criteria."

+Use snake_case when invoking tools.

 ## User Prompt Examples
-I need to find all active users who are currently members of project 'P12345' and have been active since the start of last year (2024-01-01).
+I need to find all active users who are currently members of project 'FABRIC Staff' and have been active since the start of last year (2024-01-01).
 List their user IDs and their associated project membership status.